knghiem03/particle-branch/pages/resume.md

 ***
 **Objective**

 Applying for a software engineer position.
-Focused, lifelong learner seeking opportunites to apply and expand technical skills.
+Focused, lifelong learner seeking opportunities to apply and expand technical skills.

 ***